 Have you caught yourself in front of the fridge, sighing & closing the door?
 Refashion those leftovers into something marvelous!
+Here are ways to use leftover pasta, rice and grains.

 Keep in mind your leftovers might not be an exact amount a recipe calls for.
 Baking is more of a science, cooking is an art and art is always open to interpretation!
 Feel free to scale & estimate.